 Byers Green is a village in County Durham, located close to the River Wear and a mile and a half West of Spennymoor.
-The Parish Church of St Peter the Apostle is located at the South of the village and is a Grade II listed on the National Heritage List for England.
+The Parish Church of St Peter the Apostle is located at the South of the village and is Grade II listed on the National Heritage List for England.

 BYERS-GREEN, a township, in the parish of St. Andrew Auckland, union of Auckland, S. E. division of Darlington ward, S. division of the county of Durham, 4 miles (N.N.E.) from Bishop-Auckland; containing 489 inhabitants.
 It was anciently a part of the possessions of the family of Neville.
 The Byers-Green branch of the Clarence railway diverges from the Durham branch at Ferry Hill, about 6 miles distant, and terminates at this place.
 A district church dedicated to St. Peter has been built, and endowed by the Bishop of Durham, for the townships of Byers-Green and Newfield, and part of Binchester.
 The tithes have been commuted for £57 payable to the impropriators, £51 to the bishop, £21 to the rector of Whitworth, and £6 to the rector of Brancepeth.

 Extract from: A Topographical Dictionary of England comprising the several counties, cities, boroughs, corporate and market towns, parishes, and townships.....
 7th Edition, by Samuel Lewis, London, 1848.